-One of our favorite new features in iOS 11 is ability to copy and paste between devices.
-There’s honestly very little setup.
+One of our favorite new features is the ability to copy and paste between devices.
+There is honestly very little setup.
 Just make sure both devices are connected to the same iCloud account and that both Wi-Fi and Bluetooth are enabled.

-Once you’re all set up, simply select the relevant information, long press and tap Copy.
-You can then long press on any other connected Apple device and tap Paste.
+Once you are all set up, simply select the relevant information, long press and tap Copy.
+You can then long-press on any other connected Apple device and tap Paste.

 How to draw straighter lines in Notes with the ruler

 When sketching in Notes, there’s a handy tool Apple doesn’t really mention anywhere to help you draw straight lines.
 Simply place two fingers on the screen, and a ruler will appear.
 You can rotate and move that ruler anywhere around the screen, and drawing over it with the Apple Pencil will produce a straight line.

 The easiest and Apple-approved, way to convert handwritten notes is by using a third-party app called GoodNotes.
 Once you have GoodNotes downloaded, you simply use the lasso tool to select your text and tap the “convert” option on the menu.

 Sure, GoodNotes is a little pricey at $8, but if you take a lot of notes or need a really good digital notebook, GoodNotes is hard to beat.